 - Hearing loss (which is usually temporary)

 First of all, it’s important to point out that this is the easiest and least invasive way to get out water that you find in your ear.

 To do this:

-- Lay parallel to the ground.
-Let your ear be completely to the side.
+- Firstly, lay parallel to the ground.
+Let your ear be completely horizontal.

 - Put the palm of your hand over your ear.
-Use force to press your year for a few seconds to encourage suction.
-Repeat this for a few seconds until you don’t feel water inside.
+Then, use force to press your year for a few seconds to encourage suction.
+And, repeat this for a few seconds until you don’t feel water inside.

-- Then, use a cotton swab to get rid of any water that could be remaining.
+- Finally, use a cotton swab to get rid of any water that could remain in the ear.

 2. Yawning will help your ear

 Yawning and even chewing can assist in getting water out of your ears easily.
 Doing this puts pressure on your middle ear, which redirects the liquids you have inside.

 This tool can help you to evaporate the water that you have in your ear.
-Plus, it does this without you needing to stick anything inside.
+Additionally, it does this without you needing to stick anything inside the ear canal.

 To do this you only need to:

 - Take your ear by the lobe and slightly pull it.

-- Turn your hairdryer on to medium heat.
+- Then, turn your hair dryer on to medium heat.

 - Keep it at a distance of 4 to 6 inches.

-- Hold the hairdryer in a position where your ear gets all of its air for at least 30 seconds.
+- Then, hold the hairdryer in a position where your ear gets all of its air for at least 30 seconds.